 EXAMPLES | WORD ORIGIN noun .
 Pathology injury to the brain or spinal cord due to jarring from a blow, fall, or the like. shock caused by the impact of a collision, blow, etc. the act of violently shaking or jarring.
 Origin of concussion 1350–1400; Middle English

 Examples from the Web for concussive Contemporary Examples of concussive Historical Examples of concussive British Dictionary definitions for concussive noun a jarring of the brain, caused by a blow or a fall, usually resulting in loss of consciousness any violent shaking; jarring Derived Forms concussive, adjective

-Word Origin and History for concussive
+Word Origin and History for concussive n.

-- An injury to a soft structure, especially the brain, produced by a violent blow and followed by a temporary or prolonged loss of function.
+n.
+A violent shaking or jarring.
+An injury to a soft structure, especially the brain, produced by a violent blow and followed by a temporary or prolonged loss of function.

 An injury to a soft structure, especially the brain, produced by a violent blow or impact and followed by a temporary, sometimes prolonged, loss of function.
 A concussion of the brain results in transient loss of consciousness or memory.

 Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.